Fire Levy Lid Lift

 This is called “levy erosion” and impacts our ability to provide emergency services.

-EMS accounted for 63 percent of all emergency calls in 2022
+EMS accounts for 66 percent of all emergency calls

-We responded to 2,468 calls in 2022 – of which 63 percent were for medical emergencies.
+On average, we respond to 2,300 calls per year – of which 66 percent are for medical emergencies.
 We have only one paramedic per shift to provide Advanced Life Support (ALS).
 ALS is the highest level of emergency care that can be provided outside a hospital.
 Paramedics can:

 • Start intravenous lines